FACN4/Week6_The-Good_Boyz/README.md

 # Week6_The-Good_Boyz
+Please clone and review locally.
+Heroku isn't working for some reason.

 https://git.heroku.com/fac-film-reviews.git

 ## Project Overview

 This week's project will involve setting up a database which you connect to via a node.js server.
 You'll use your data to make a dynamic web app for your front-end.